ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 added.

-The `-publish` and `-multicast:` operators of [RACSignal][RACSignal+Operations] allow a single subscription to be shared to any number of subscribers using a [RACMulticastConnection][]:
+The `-publish` and `-multicast:` operators of [RACSignal][RACSignal+Operations] allow a single subscription to be shared to any number of subscribers by using a [RACMulticastConnection][]:

 ```objc